-Crafted from a number of materials, popular choices include slate, which gives an aesthetically pleasing finish, and concrete, which is known for its durability and minimal maintenance requirements.
-You’ll also find an array of metal roof tiles on the market, which are often picked for their fire-resistant properties.
+Crafted from a number of materials, popular choices include slate, which is aesthetically desirable, and concrete, which is known for its durability and minimal maintenance requirements.
+You’ll also find an array of metal roof tiles on the market, which are often picked for their fire-resistant properties, whilst plastic tiles offer a lightweight solution.

 Whether it’s a residential or commercial roof you’re working on, you can pick a tile that not only looks good but serves a purpose too.